mhimanshu712/imageSteg/README.md

 # imageSteg

-A simple image steganography, can save text messages in an image file.
+A simple image steganography python program, can save text messages in an image file.